seanbreckenridge/mint/README.md

 - can parse the additional, manually edited transactions/balances files; includes TUIs to edit manually tracked balances
 - loads all the balance snapshots/transactions into memory and drops you into IPython
 - cleans up transaction data; has patterns to fix transaction names/sort into meta-categories
-- has a basic account summary
+- has a basic account/transaction summary

 Need to:

-- create code to track budget
+- create code to define budgets, and compare that against transactions
 - see if transactions get overwritten? it seems that `mintable` just saves the transactions it gets to the file, so may have to use the `git` repo to get transactions from the past

 ---